cvilla38/ElmahCore/README.md

 This project is licensed under the terms of the Apache license 2.0.

+This is a fork from https://github.com/ElmahCore/ElmahCore.
+This was forked to give some configuration allowing the modification of the form elements before they are captured to prevent sensitive data to be inserted.

 # Using ElmahCore
 ELMAH for Net.Standard and Net.Core